Askeran17/footbrazil/README.md

 ## Deployment

-### Local Development
+The project was deployed to Heroku in the following manner:

-Deployed using Heroku
+1. Firstly you need to sign up on the Heroku website.

-1. Log in/sign up to Heroku.
+2. There after choose new and "create New App", give the app a name, choose a region: Europe
-2. Go to your Heroku App and click on "Deploy".
+3. Go to deploy, see Deployment Method and select GitHub.
-3. At section "Deployment method", click "GitHub" and connect your account with Heroku.
+4. At section "Deployment method", click "GitHub" and connect your account with Heroku.
-4. When you're connected, search for the project you wanna connect the app to and click on it.
+4. To connect your Heroku app to your code in a Github repository, you need to enter the name of your repository and click on the "Search" button.
+After that click on button “Connect” when it appears.
-5. Click "Deploy Branch".
+5. Go to manual deploy, select the branch from which you want to build your application and click to "Deploy Branch".
-6. Your app will now be deployed to GitHub and when it's done you can click "Open App".
+6. You have to wait until the app is build.
+When it wiil be done it will appear an “App was successfully deployed” message and after that you will see a "View" button.
+When you click on this button you will see your app deployed.

 #### How to Fork

-Fork the repository:<br>
+Fork the repository:

-1. Log in/sign up to GitHub.
+1. You have to log in/sign up to GitHub.
 2. Go to the repository for this project [FootBrazil](https://github.com/Askeran17/footbrazil).
-3. Click the 'Fork' button in the top right corner.
+3. Click the "Fork" button in the top right corner.

 #### How to Clone

-Clone the repository:<br>
+Clone the repository:

-1. Log in/sign up to GitHub.
+1. You have to log in/sign up to GitHub.
 2. Go to the repository for this project [Footbrazil](https://github.com/Askeran17/footbrazil).
-3. Click the code button, select which one you want to clone with (HTTPS, SSH or GitHub CLI) and copy the link shown.
+3. To clone the repository using HTTPS, under "HTTPS", click to copy button.
+To clone the repository using an SSH key, including a certificate issued by your organization's SSH certificate authority, click SSH, then click to copy button.
+To clone a repository using GitHub CLI, click GitHub CLI, then click to copy button.
-4. Open the terminal in a code editor and change the current working directory to a location of your choice to use for the cloned directory.
+4. Open terminal, change the current working directory to the location where you want the cloned directory.
-5. Type 'git clone' in the terminal, paste the link that you copied in step 3 and then press enter.
+5. Type git clone, and then paste the URL you copied earlier.
+Press Enter to create your local clone.

 ## Credits